Understanding Non-Potable Water

 - Cleaning non-foods contact surfaces such as floors.

 - Washing and rinsing both ceramic dishes and metal utensils.
-Make sure they are thoroughly dry before reuse.
+Make sure they are thoroughly dry before reusing.

 When Not to Use Non-Potable Water

-There are instances when you should never use non-potable water, in its pre-treated state, because of the potential of getting sick.
+There are instances when you should never use non-potable water, in its pre-treated state, because of the potential to get sick.

 - Personal hygiene - brushing teeth, bathing, showering, and handwashing.

-- Food preparation - washing, cooking, baking, preparing of food in any fashion.
+- Food preparation - washing, cooking, baking, preparing food in any fashion.

 - Surfaces that encounter food - including containers made of plastic, wood, and clay as bacteria can persist on porous materials.